Trigve-Hagen/jasearch/README.md

 &emsp;json
 &emsp;&emsp;facets.js
 &emsp;&emsp;results.js
-&emsp;search-facets.js The main controller
+&emsp;search-facets.js - The main controller
-&emsp;search-helpers.js Helper functions
+&emsp;search-helpers.js  -Helper functions
-&emsp;search-model.js Loads the data via ajax from the paths in index.html.
+&emsp;search-model.js - Loads the data via ajax from the paths in index.html.
-&emsp;search-order.js Creates an array of search and/or filters in the order they are used.
+&emsp;search-order.js - Creates an array of search and/or filters in the order they are used.
-&emsp;search-view.js Does most of the work.
+&emsp;search-view.js - Does most of the work.
 Creates filter events, handlers and builds the view using templates created in index.html.
-index.html The entry point for the aaplication.
+index.html - The entry point for the aaplication.
 README.md

 Related Links